'Borga, go vote first’ - Ghanaians react to Wizkid at funeral of Killbeatz’s mother in Tema

 Recommended articles

-His absence from performing his civic duty as a citizen of Nigeria to exercise his franchise during the day all Nigerians across the country matched up to go vote for a new President has caused netizens on social media to react.
+His absence from performing his civic duty as a citizen of Nigeria to exercise his franchise when all Nigerians across the country matched up to go vote for a new president has caused netizens to react.

 The Essence hitmaker abandoned the elections to be with his Ghanaian brothers to grieve the loss of their colleague's mom.